National Walk and Roll to School Day Celebrates Benefits of Exercise, Promotes Safe Routes to School

 - Be prepared to stop for school buses and children crossing the street.

-The Santa Barbara Police Department offers tips for students who walk, bike, or roll to school:
+The Goleta Police Department offers tips for students who walk, bike, or roll to school:

 - Plan your route on roads with sidewalks or paths away from traffic.
 If there are no sidewalks, walk facing traffic as far to the left as possible or ride your bike in the same direction as traffic as far on the right-hand side as possible.